Quadrupole-conserving dynamics in the non-commutative plane: Effective theory of dissipative dynamics

 \subsection{Instability of linear response hydrodynamics}

 It is useful to do a scaling analysis on the MSR action

 Although it is not completely obvious due to the clear anisotropy between transverse and longitudinal modes, we go ahead and assume that As we want the steady state $H$ to be dimensionless, this requires Following \cite{Glorioso:2021bif}, we allow for quadratic dissipationless terms to be relevant, instead fixing $z$ by demanding that the leading order dissipative correction is marginal.
-KMS symmetry requires that Then, comparing the dimensions of the first and third terms in \eqref{eq:sec63S}, we deduce that This is consistent with what we found in \eqref{eq:disslinear}.
+KMS symmetry requires that Then, comparing the dimensions of the first and fourth terms in \eqref{eq:sec63S}, we deduce that $z=6$ in agreement with what we found previously.
+On the other hand, the dimension of $(\epsilon_{ij}\partial_i \pi_j)^2$ is smaller than the fourth term, and suggests $z=4$.
+In either case, we will find relevant nonlinearities.

-Now let us diagnose whether there are any relevant nonlinearities.
 Crucially, we recall that $H$ is not a quadratic function: the $a^\prime$-term in \eqref{eq:sec6H} will contribute to the non-dissipative terms in the equations of motion, and is potentially relevant.
 Such relevant nonlinearities also arise in dipole and momentum conserving fracton hydrodynamics \cite{Glorioso:2021bif,Glorioso:2023chm} as well as in the Navier-Stokes equations in one spatial dimension \cite{KPZ}.
-We find that We deduce that the $a^\prime$ nonlinearity is relevant, and following the previous examples mentioned, that the ultimate value of $z$ will be limited not by the naive dissipative terms, but by this nonlinearity.
-Demanding that this nonlinearity is marginal and that the $\kappa$ term is relevant, at tree-level we find the crude estimate
+We find that (taking $z=4$) Whether we take $z=6$ or $z=4$, we deduce that the $a^\prime$ nonlinearity is relevant, and following the previous examples mentioned, that the ultimate value of $z$ will be limited not by the naive dissipative terms, but by this nonlinearity.
+Demanding that this nonlinearity is marginal and that the $\kappa$ term is consequently irrelevant, at tree-level we find the crude estimate